There are ways to prevent becoming that annoyed and irritated mom. Or what I like to call Mommy Monster.

 You’re a grownup.
 You’re not a kid.

-So don’t let a five-year-old push you around and get you all upset.
+Don’t let a five-year-old push you around and get you all upset.

-Stop and acknowledge your little one
+Stop and acknowledge your little one.

-What really helped me with my little one is just acknowledging my son.
+What helped me with my little one is just acknowledging my son.
 Take notice of what he’s going through and what he’s feeling.

-Because of what I do all day long, at the end of the day I’ve had enough of talking and mentally I just want to check out for a little bit.
+Because of what I do all day, I’ve had enough of talking at the end of the day, and mentally I want to check out for a little bit.

-But when you’re five-years-old you got a million questions.
+But when you’re five years old, you got a million questions.
 So I can’t check out.

 Even though it is tempting, I don’t brush him off.
-He really does feel these things and has real emotions.
+He does feel these things and has real emotions.
 So I don’t want to disregard his feelings or what he has to say.

 Say yes to playtime